 The city is served by Tafuna Airport (international), connecting Pago Pago to Hawaii (Honolulu) and Western Samoa.
 Inter-island flights are offered by Samoa Airways (state-owned flag carrier).
 The airport is often used by US military aircraft flying in South Pacific as this is region's only airport fitted with TACAN (tactical air navigation system).

-From 1878 to 1951, the Pago Pago area was the site of coaling and repair station for the United States' Navy, known as U.S. Naval Station Tutuila.
-In January 1942 the harbor of Pago Pago was shelled by Japanese submarine.
-This was the only battle action on the islands during WWII.
-On September 29, 2009, an earthquake in the South Pacific, close to Samoa and American Samoa, sent a tsunami in Pago Pago and its surrounding areas which caused severe damage to some of the villages and buildings, as well as an unknown number of deaths.
+Pago Pago is associated with its harbor (American Samoa's main / largest seaport), "Pago Pago" is usually applied to the whole harbour area plus all villages in it.
+From 1878 to 1951, the area was coaling and repair station for USA's Navy and known as "US Naval Station Tutuila".
+In January 1942 the harbor was bombed by a Japanese submarine.
+In September 2009, an earthquake in the South Pacific sent tsunami to Pago Pago and the surrounding areas causing severe damages to villages and buildings, as well as an unknown number of deaths.